-Section 5 - Multinomial logistic regression
+5 Multinomial logistic regression

-This section provides guidance on a method that can be used to explore the association between a multiple-category outcome measure and potentially explanatory variables.
+This section provides guidance on a method that can be used to explore the association between a multiple-category outcome measure and other potentially explanatory variables.
 Multinomial logistic regression can offer us useful insights when we are working with longitudinal data and this section breaks down and discusses each of the key steps involved.

-What is multinomial logistic regression?
+5.1 What is multinomial logistic regression?

 Multinomial regression is an extension of logistic regression that is used when a categorical outcome variable has more than two values and predictor variables are continuous or categorical.
 We can use multinomial regression to predict which of two or more categories a person is likely to belong to, compared to a baseline (or reference) category and given certain other information.
-With our longitudinal data we can use multinomial logistic regression to test the probability of an event occurring (A) in later life compared to other potential outcomes (B, C), applying information gathered in early life.
+With our longitudinal data we can use multinomial logistic regression to test the probability of an event occurring (A) in later life compared to other potential outcomes (B, C), applying information gathered in earlier life.
 In order to make comparisons, we can use any of the events (A, B or C) as the baseline category.

-Example research question: Is childhood intelligence related to normal/healthy body-mass index (BMI) compared to being overweight or obese in middle age?
+5.2 Example research question: Is childhood intelligence related to normal/healthy body-mass index (BMI) compared to being overweight or obese in middle age?

-In this regression the outcome variable BMI42_C is a categorical variable consisting of three groups - 'normal/healthy', 'overweight' and 'obese'.
-We are going to treat this variable as a nominal variable and conduct multinomial logistic regression.
+In this regression, we will again explore the links between childhood intelligence and body mass index (BMI) at age 42, but this time we will categorise participants' BMI score into three groups: 'normal/healthy', 'overweight' and 'obese'.
+We are going to treat this variable as being nominal and so we will use a method called multinomial logistic regression that is appropriate for use with outcome variables with multiple categories.